 \subsection{Problem Formulation}

-We consider a LLM $M$ that takes a textual problem $x$ as input and produces an answer $a$.
-Our objective is to determine whether $(x,a)$ is \emph{contaminated} (i.e., the model has memorized this pair during training or fine-tuning) or \emph{clean} (i.e., not memorized).
-Formally, we construct a binary classification problem from a dataset $\{(x_i,a_i,y_i)\}_{i=1}^N$, where $y_i \in \{0,1\}$ indicates whether the sample is contaminated ($y_i=1$) or clean ($y_i=0$).
+We consider an LLM $M$ that takes a textual problem $x$ as input and produces an answer $a$.
+Our objective is to detect whether an example $(x,a)$ should be classified as \emph{contaminated} or \emph{clean} under an operational contamination setting.
+Formally, we construct a binary classification problem from a dataset $\{(x_i,a_i,y_i)\}_{i=1}^N$, where $y_i \in \{0,1\}$ denotes the operational contamination label: $y_i=1$ for contaminated examples and $y_i=0$ for clean examples.

-This formulation allows us to design a representation-based discriminator $f_\theta$ that takes intermediate activations from $M$ as input and predicts the likelihood of contamination.
+This formulation allows us to design a representation-based detector $f_\theta$ that takes intermediate activations from $M$ as input and predicts a contamination score.